dailydotdev/docs/docs/for-content-creators/claiming-ownership-on-article.md

 ## How to get your content featured on daily.dev?

-Check out this guide about[getting featured on daily.dev](/for-content-creators/how-to-get-featured.md).
+Check out this guide about [getting featured on daily.dev](/for-content-creators/how-to-get-featured.md).